History of Nashik: Satavahana Dynasty (207 BCE–199 CE)

 It was Nahapana who excavated pandav-leni.
 Several inscriptions of his son-in-law Ushavadata (Sanskrit, Rishabhadatta) have been incised in the Pandu-lena caves near Nasik.
 Ushavadata was the son of Dinika and had married Dakshamitra, the daughter of Nahapana.
 These records in the Nasik caves describe the charities and conquests of Ushavadata, who was evidently governing Northern Maharashtra and Konkan on behalf of his father-in-law.
 He got a cave excavated in the Trirashmi hill near Nasik and assigned it to the Buddhist monks.
 Later Gautamiputra Satakarni defeated Nahapana of shaka dynasty and regained the satavahana honour.
 He made a daring dash into Vidarbha and occupied Benakata (or the Wainganga district).
 Thereafter, he invaded Western Maharashtra and defeated Nahapana somewhere in the Nasik district.
-The Shaka king accepted satavahna vassalage, which is shown by his inscription in one of the Nasik caves, wherein he is called Benakatakasvami or the lord of Benakata (Wainganga district).
-According to the inscription, the king's mother, Gautami Balsari, writes about her son as follows: '...who crushed the pride and conceit of the Kshatriyas [the native Indian princes / Rajputs of Rajputana, Gujarat and central India]; who destroyed the Shakas [Western Kshatrapas], Yavanas [Indo-Greeks] and Pahlavas [Indo-Parthians]... who rooted out the Khakharata family [the Kshatrapas of Nahapana]...'.
-After defeating Nahapana, Gautamiputra called back his silver coins and restruck them.
+The Shaka king accepted Satavahana vassalage, which is shown by his inscription in one of the Nasik caves, wherein he is called Benakatakasvami or the lord of Benakata (Wainganga district).
+According to the inscription, the king's mother, Gautami Balsari, writes about her son as follows: '...who crushed the pride and conceit of the Kshatrapas. who destroyed the Shakas [Western Kshatrapas], Yavanas [Indo-Greeks] and Pahlavas [Indo-Parthians] who rooted out the Khakharata family [the Kshatrapas of Nahapana] After defeating Nahapana, Gautamiputra called back his silver coins and restruck them.
 The hoard discovered at Jogal Tembhi in the Nasik district contained more than 10,000 silver coins so restruck.